Heneros/chat-app/README.md

 - [ ] Authorization via Google and Facebook.
 - [ ] Show toast with new message.
 - [ ] Create second type chat without auto-response API.
 Which you can add user contacts and communicate to each other.
-- [ ] Automatically send messages to random chat.This feature can be turned off in the user account.
+- [ ] Automatically send messages to random chat.
+This feature can be turned off in the user account.
 - [ ] Frontend.
 Add dark theme and white theme switcher.
 - [ ] Sending files.
 With cloudflare.
-- [ ] Api limiter add.
 - [ ] Implement TDD.
 Jest.
 - [ ] Test with adaptive.
 - [ ] Avatars to users
+- [ ] Available contacts. option should have.
+User can show/hide from public list contacts.